cfengine/documentation/reference/promise-types/files.markdown

 #### max_file_size

-**Description**: Do not edit files bigger than this number of bytes
+**Description:** Do not edit files bigger than this number of bytes

 `max_file_size` is a local, per-file sanity check to make sure the file editing is sensible.
 If this is set to zero, the check is disabled and